88plug/akash-provider-tools/akash-os-readme.md

 4. DevOps/SRE/Kubernetes Admins
 5. Full stack developers

-# Difficulty Level
+# Installation Difficulty Level

 ## Medium (terminal experience required)

-Time Required:

-Human Dependencies: ~30 minutes (Acquire at least 50 AKT/add DNS records/forward ports)
+Human Dependencies: ~30 minutes

+  - Acquire at least 50 AKT
+  - Add DNS records
+  - Forward ports

-Software Dependencies: ~30 minutes (install Akash OS + configure pricing)
+Software Dependencies: ~30 minutes

-# Hardware Requirements

-- 2 core / 4 threads
-- 256Mb memory (k3s)
-- 4Gb memory (microk8s/kubespray)
-- 128Gb HD / Disk Drive
+- Install Akash OS
+- Configure Pricing

 # Dependencies

-## Human
+## Human Requirements
 1. Be ready to run workloads for dWeb.
 Understand what you are getting into and be ready to learn.
 2. Docker and Kubernetes experience will greatly help you, learn all you can.
 3. With great power comes great responsibility.
 Be aware of the risks and use Lens to monitor your cluster.